 (In alphabetical order)

 (1) The Bill & Melinda Gates Foundation works to help all people lead healthy, productive lives, guided by the belief that every life has equal value.
 In support of the Sustainable Development Goals, the Foundation’s pneumonia strategy focuses on the most prevalent causes of childhood pneumonia.
-Our top priority is to promote full-scale delivery of currently available pneumococcal and meningococcal vaccines, and to support the development of new vaccines to improve coverage, efficacy, safety, and cost effectiveness.
-Because vaccines cannot prevent all cases of pneumonia and because the incidence of this disease remains high, we also work to improve access to diagnostics and treatment options which include oxygen related systems improvements in the public and private health sectors.
-We are developing a platform for maternal immunization to protect mothers and their newborns from pathogens that bear a disproportionate mortality burden in the neonatal period.
-We will continue to work though partners like Gavi, the Vaccine Alliance, to increase immunization coverage in the world’s poorest countries, and the Global Financing Facility, to help countries reach those who do not yet have access to quality services and accelerate progress on reproductive, maternal, newborn, child, and adolescent health and nutrition.
+The top priority is to promote full-scale delivery of currently available pneumococcal and meningococcal vaccines, and to support the development of new vaccines to improve coverage, efficacy, safety, and cost effectiveness.
+Because vaccines cannot prevent all cases of pneumonia and because the incidence of this disease remains high, the BMGF also works to improve access to diagnostics and treatment options which include oxygen related systems improvements in the public and private health sectors.
+The BMGF is developing a platform for maternal immunization to protect mothers and their newborns from pathogens that bear a disproportionate mortality burden in the neonatal period.
+The BMGF will continue to work though partners like Gavi, the Vaccine Alliance, to increase immunization coverage in the world’s poorest countries, and the Global Financing Facility, to help countries reach those who do not yet have access to quality services and accelerate progress on reproductive, maternal, newborn, child, and adolescent health and nutrition.

 (2) The Clinton Health Access Initiative (CHAI) will work with the Governments of Ethiopia and Nigeria to increase access in both the public and private health sectors to treatment for childhood pneumonia—including oxygen for hypoxemia, and amoxicillin dispersible tablets for non-severe cases, and pulse oximetry for diagnosis.
 CHAI is supporting the governments to develop and implement first-ever national roadmaps for scaling up oxygen access.
 With support from the Bill & Melinda Gates Foundation, CHAI is supporting governments to improve the policy environment and availability of these commodities in Ethiopia (Tigray, Oromia, Amhara, and SNNPR) and Nigeria (Kano, Kaduna, and Niger states).
 Results and lessons from the program will benefit CHAI’s efforts in three additional countries working to reduce pneumonia deaths—including Uganda, Kenya, and India (state of Madhya Pradesh).